 When Union troops occupied Chattanooga, Tennessee during the Civil War, Councill and his family escaped through Union lines to the North.
 He returned to Alabama in 1865 to attend a school for freedmen that had been started by Quakers.
-This would be Councill’s only formal schooling.
 He worked and studied for three years before graduating in 1867.

-Councill’s ambitions extended into politics and he became the chief enrolling clerk of the Alabama House of Representatives between 1872 and 1874.
+Councill’s ambitions extended to politics, and he became the chief enrolling clerk of the Alabama House of Representatives between 1872 and 1874.
 He also served as secretary of a national civil rights convention in 1873.
 In 1874 Councill ran unsuccessfully for a legislative seat.
-One year later he was offered the federal patronage position as receiver of public lands for northern Alabama.
-Councill declined the post.
+One year later, he was offered the federal patronage position as receiver of public lands for northern Alabama, but declined the post.

-In 1875, the Alabama legislature appointed 26-year-old Councill as the first principal of the State Colored Normal School at Huntsville, which is now known as Alabama A&M University.
+In 1875, the Alabama legislature appointed 26-year-old Councill as the first principal of the State Colored Normal School at Huntsville, now known as Alabama A&M University.
 The school opened on May 1, 1875 with an appropriation of $1,000 in the basement of a Huntsville church.
-The Colored Normal School would train black teachers to work in Alabama’s segregated school system.
+The Colored Normal School trained black teachers to work in Alabama’s segregated school system.
 By the mid-1880s, it rivaled Tuskegee Institute in central Alabama as a vocational-industrial training facility.

 On April 9, 1909, following a long illness, William Hooper Councill died in Huntsville at the age of 61.